-We have students who are highly allergic to peanuts, peanut products (including peanut dust and oil) and tree nuts that can trigger life threatening emergencies.
+We have students who are highly allergic to peanuts, peanut products (including nutella, peanut dust, and oil), and tree nuts that can trigger life threatening emergencies.
 For this reason, we are a "PEANUT/NUT" Free School.
 Our cafeteria does not serve any food with peanut or nut ingredients.
 We appreciate your assistance in helping your child to understand that snacks & lunches containing peanuts or nuts are not allowed in school.
-Please check the ingredients of all pre-packaged or homemade products; such as class treats (for birthdays and other celebrations).
-Although we encourage generosity, we discourage the sharing or trading of snacks.
+Please check the ingredients of all individually pre-packaged products; such as class treats (for birthdays and other celebrations).
+Sharing or trading of snacks is not allowed.

-Also, please be aware of "cross- contamination" while preparing or handling foods at home that are sent to school.
+Also, please be aware of cross-contamination while preparing or handling foods at home that are sent to school.
 Children who have eaten peanut products at home prior to coming to school need to wash their hands and face before reporting to school.